jordanrburger/argilla_dataset_manager/README.md

 # Argilla Dataset Manager

-A Python-based tool for managing and uploading datasets to Argilla, specifically designed for handling Q&A data from various sources like Confluence and Slack.
+A Python-based tool for managing and uploading datasets to Argilla, specifically designed for handling various types of text datasets with advanced configuration options.

 ## Features

-- Load and process CSV files containing Q&A data
+- Easy dataset creation with predefined templates
-- Configurable data processing and transformation
+- Flexible dataset configuration for different use cases
-- Automated dataset creation and management in Argilla
+- Dataset migration and versioning
-- Robust logging system
+- Workspace management
-- Support for custom metadata and field mapping
+- Robust error handling and logging

 ## Prerequisites